tav/gitfund/mvp/app/page/gitfund.md

 * **Sponsor Page**

-  In the same way that companies like Microsoft gain kudos by having hundreds of projects and thousands of members on their [GitHub org page][microsoft-github-org], organizations will be able to show off their sponsorship of the open source ecosystem through a dedicated Sponsor Profile page.
+  In the same way that companies like Microsoft gain kudos by having hundreds of projects and thousands of members on their [GitHub org page][microsoft-github-org], organizations will be able to show off their sponsorship of the open source ecosystem through a dedicated Sponsor Page.

 * **Exclusivity**